chouseknecht/symfony-mariadb-nginx/README.md

 # Rund the containers in production mode
 $ make run_prod
 ```
-Now you will have the *mariadb* and *nginx* services running in the foreground, and this time the symfony service quietly stopped.
+Now you'll have the *mariadb* and *nginx* services running in the foreground, and this time the symfony service quietly stopped.

 We don't want to run the PHP web server in production.
 Instead, we want to run something more robust like Nginx with PHP-FPM FastCGI, and so that's exactly what we're doing here.